Ritik-2408/3D-Car-Modeling-Blender/README.md

-# 3D-Car-Modeling-Blender
-Built a detailed 3D car model using Blender.
-Applied realistic materials, lighting, and rendering.
-Demonstrated proficiency in 3D modeling, texturing, and visualization.
 # 🚗 3D Car Model using Blender

 ## Overview
 This project is a high-quality 3D car model created using Blender.
+Built a detailed 3D car model .
+Applied realistic materials, lighting, and rendering.
+Demonstrated proficiency in 3D modeling, texturing, and visualization.

 ## Features
 - Polygon-based 3D modeling